ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Another pair of integer types is `size_t` and `ptrdiff_t`.
 These are integer types with an implementation defined size such that `size_t` can hold the size of any memory object, including arrays and heap allocated buffers, and `ptrdiff_t` is the result of pointer subtraction.
-It is common for `size_t` and `ptrdiff_t` to be the same size.
+It is common for `size_t` and `ptrdiff_t` to be the same size, but it is not required.
-In that case `size_t` can hold larger positive values than `ptrdiff_t` can.
+In the case where `size_t` and `ptrdiff_t` have the same size, `size_t` can hold larger positive values than `ptrdiff_t` can.
-This means that there are memory objects so large, i.e. upper half of the range of `size_t` in size, that `ptrdiff_t` doesn't have enough range to represent the difference between two pointers pointing to the far ends of the object.
+This means that there are memory objects so large, i.e. in the upper half of the range of `size_t` in size, that `ptrdiff_t` doesn't have enough range to represent the difference between two pointers pointing to bytes in the object far away from each other.
 That is a problem and trying compute such a difference is undefined behavior.
 ```cpp
 size_t const size = static_cast<size_t>(PTRDIFF_MAX) + 10;